aws-samples/aws-modernization-with-snyk-container-security/content/40_Secure_Application/44_redeploy_verify_fix.md

 ## Verify the Exploit no longer works

-Refresh your broweser tab on the todolist app and log back in (user: foo@bar.org, password: foobar) and submit the same JDNI search string:
+Refresh your browser tab on the todolist app and log back in (user: foo@bar.org, password: foobar) and submit the same JDNI search string:

 * User:
 ```bash